nicola-strappazzon/nicola-strappazzon/README.md

 ## Hi there, I'm Nicola Strappazzon Carotenuto, 👋

-I help fast-growing companies overcome their database challenges on AWS, from rising costs and security compliance to slow response times — so they can focus on scaling their product.
+I help fast-growing companies overcome their database challenges on AWS, from rising costs and security compliance to slow response times, so they can focus on scaling their product.

 <p align="center">
   <a href="https://nicola.strappazzon.me" target="_blank"><img alt="Website" src="https://img.shields.io/badge/Website-ffc107.svg?style=for-the-badge&logo=html5&logoColor=black" /></a>